infinitai/ng-storyblok-components/projects/storyblok/README.md

 ## Build

-Run `ng build storyblok` to build the project.
+Run `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Versioning

+Before the package is built for release, the version needs to be upgraded.
+Open the terminal on `./projects/storyblok` folder.
+Execute the command that reflects the change.

+-   to upgrade a major version: `yarn version:major`
+-   to upgrade a minor version: `yarn version:minor`
+-   to upgrade a patch version: `yarn version:patch`

+## Build Release

+Run `yarn build:prod` to build the project.
+This will build the artifacts similar to [Build](#Build), but with production based configuration.

+## Packing (Optional)

+You can choose to Pack the release using `yarn pack` command to generate the output tgz file.
+This is only if you need to inspect the package that gets uploaded.
+Otherwise, publish will automatically do this for you.

 ## Publishing

-After building your library with `ng build storyblok`, go to the dist folder `cd dist/storyblok` and run `npm publish`.
+After building your library, run `yarn publish`.
+This will upload the package for you.

 ## Running unit tests